 - Having anal intercourse (risk of exposure to bacteria becomes significantly higher)

-The most common causes of a UTI inside the urethra are sexually transmitted diseases like gonorrhea and Chlamydia.
+The most common causes of a UTI inside the urethra are sexually transmitted diseases like gonorrhoea and Chlamydia.

 Prostate-related problems can also lead to a UTI.
 If you have an enlarged prostate and it goes untreated, there is a high risk of UTI.
 Any issue in the prostate gland can block the flow of urine, causing the bacteria to grow.
 And as you know by now, bacteria build-up can give you a UTI.